How the Owners of All 32 NFL Teams Made Their Money

 How He Got Rich: Jed York is the nephew of Edward DeBartolo Jr., who was the 49ers’ remarkably successful owner for 23 years.
 The DeBartolo fortune came from construction and real estate: they built some of the first suburban shopping malls in the country.

-Seattle Seahawks: Paul Allen
+Seattle Seahawks: The Paul G. Allen Trust

 The Numbers: The Seahawks are worth an estimated $1.33 billion [cut to footage of people throwing sturgeon in the Pike Place Fish Market].